cellrank.kernels.PseudotimeKernel#

 : The de-serialized object.

-Serialize self to a file.
+Serialize self to a file using pickle.

 Parameters: